Breastfeeding: Why is it so crucial for the baby and the mother?

 Breastfeeding is essential for the mother and baby because breast milk protects the baby and prevents many diseases such as allergies, asthma, bronchitis, rhinitis, diarrhea, pneumonia, high cholesterol, and diabetes, among others.

 On the other hand, the mother recovers faster from pregnancy since in breastfeeding, the uterus contracts, making it return to normal quickly, preventing excessive bleeding and cancels the risk of anemia, in addition to helping the mother to lose weight because breastfeeding makes you lose 500-700 calories per day while reducing the risk of breast and ovarian cancer.

 It is indicated that up to 6 months of life, the baby is fed only breast milk and then begins to introduce other foods, but this does not mean that breastfeeding has to be stopped; the ideal is to last up to 2 years or more, It is even recommended until the mother has milk available.

 The index for babies up to 6 months of age who are exclusively breastfed in Latin countries is 41%, compared to the ideal index is very low.
 Ideally, it would be a value of 90%.

-Among the benefits of breastfeeding the baby will receive are:
+Among the benefits of breastfeeding, the baby will receive are:

-The baby’s effort to suck milk helps in the development of the lungs, strengthening the body against allergies.
-It has been found that allergies begin in the first year of life, and are almost always associated with cow’s milk protein, others like irritation in the baby’s body and can lead to the development of dermatitis, sinusitis, rhinitis, tonsillitis and asthmatic bronchitis.
+The baby’s effort to suck milk helps develop the lungs, strengthening the body against allergies.
+It has been found that allergies begin in the first year of life and are almost always associated with cow’s milk protein; others like irritation in the baby’s body can lead to dermatitis, sinusitis, rhinitis, tonsillitis, and asthmatic bronchitis.

-Breastfeeding is ideal for the development of the bones of the skull and face, causing the teeth to grow properly, in addition to promoting stimulation in the development of the muscles of the face and mouth, which will be reflected over time in speech, chewing, swallowing and breathing.
+Breastfeeding is ideal for the development of the bones of the skull and face, causing the teeth to grow correctly, in addition to promoting stimulation in the development of the muscles of the face and mouth, which will be reflected over time in speech, chewing, swallowing and breathing.